abcwcm/Klebanoff21LT2/README.md

 de.21 <- delist.both; rm(delist.both)
 ```

-For more details, see the [code repository](https://github.com/abcwcm/Chandran2021).
+For more details, see the [code repository](https://github.com/abcwcm/Chandran2021) and the `Rmd` files detailing how the data underlying the figures were obtained.